TigerkidYang/CS_Self-study_Notes/README.md

 I only write these notes to make sure I understand the stuffs and its logic.
 I think the original materials of those courses that I listed below in the front of every section will be more helpful for you than my notes.

+Writing these is quite boring, so I use some coarse language sometimes, just for fun and no offense at all.

 ## Plans and Current Status

 2025.4.1: Decided to start this repo and have not written anything but part of contents.